czhaoca/airport-flight-data-collector/docs/troubleshooting.md

 - Worker doesn't appear in Cloudflare dashboard

 **Possible Solutions:**
-- Verify your Cloudflare account ID in `wrangler.toml`
 - Ensure you're logged in with `wrangler login`
 - Check for any syntax errors in your JavaScript files
 - Verify that CLOUDFLARE_SUBDOMAIN is correctly set in your `.env` file
+- Make sure your `wrangler.toml` file is correctly configured

 ### 2. API Requests Fail